When I finally made it to South Dakota, one of the sites I was most excited to see was the Crazy Horse monument.

-What is the Crazy Horse Memorial?
+What is the Crazy Horse Monument?

 Crazy Horse was a famous Lakota warrior who resisted U.S. efforts to take possession of Native American lands, notably at the Battle of the Little Bighorn in 1876.

 In a nutshell, the Crazy Horse Memorial is a monument in South Dakota that was started decades ago and is still many, many decades away from being completed.
 It will depict Crazy Horse riding on (what else?) a horse.

 Here’s how the actual site looks now, as compared to a miniature-size model in the foreground that shows how it will look when the work is done:

 The project was initiated in 1939 by Lakota elders, who wanted to create a giant rock sculpture to honor Crazy Horse.

 Korczak worked on the project his entire life.
-Considering that he was working either alone or with a very small staff, the progress Korczak made before his death in 1982 was admirable.
+Considering that he was working either alone or with a very small staff, the progress Korczak made before he passed away in 1982 was admirable.

 He repeatedly turned down millions in federal funding that could’ve sped up the project, saying that it would compromise the site.
 His family continues the work, with no end in sight.

-Current state of the Crazy Horse Monument
+When Will the Crazy Horse Monument Be Finished?

 The face of Crazy Horse is now visible, and you can make out the beginnings of the horse.
 But it’s obvious this thing isn’t anywhere close to being finished.

 You can visit the site in South Dakota to see the progress.
 If you’re lucky, you may even catch the workers blasting away the rock.
 Visitors are shown a video with black and white clips of Korczak from the old days.

 You can touch pieces of rock that have been blasted away from the side of the mountain.
 And for a small donation – whatever you’re willing to put in the box – you’re allowed to take a piece of rock home with you.